 A well drawn up Shareholder Agreement will also have the advantage of making the company more attractive to investors who do not want to see the company suffer through unresolved internal conflict that could cause possible stalemate situations or simply lead to a lack of teamwork and thus less success.

-When you buy our tailored template Shareholders Agreement, you will be able to access a 34 point questionnaire that will help you inform us of which clauses will be most appropriate for your own Shareholders Agreement.
+You will be able to access a 34 point questionnaire that will help you inform us of which clauses will be most appropriate for your own Shareholders Agreement.
 Each question explains the nature of the relevant clauses to enable you to make an informed decision.
-Once you have fully completed your responses on the form, we will then send you the final version of the document for you to have signed and retain.

 You can part complete and save your responses to complete at a later date after fullest discussion.